DonWasyl/fastlane-plugin-flutter-version-manager/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-flutter_version_manager)

+## About this fork
+The original version probably doesn't support $ (MARKETING_VERSION) variable and flavors.
+After a few changes, it started working;)

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-flutter_version_manager`, add it to your project by running: